 Pick and Place

 After removal of the solder stencil, components are placed and soldered on the board using robots.
 Traditionally the task was performed manually.

 The components are kept in place and the PCB is moved across a reflow oven using a conveyor belt.
 The temperature of the oven is about 250 degrees Celsius.
 This high temperature melts the solder paste and connects the components to the board.
 After the oven, the PCB boards are passed through coolers.
 A double-sided PCB is passed through a reflow oven twice.

 The PCB is now inspected and tested.
 As the reflow process can result in poor connection, missing components, or extra connection.
 The checking of the board may involve manual checking, automatic optical inspection, or X-ray inspection.

 Depending upon the requirements of the board components should be inserted into the holes besides SMDs.
-PTH components require a more specific type of processes like manual soldering or wave soldering.
+PTH components require a more specific type of process like manual soldering or wave soldering.
 In the manual process, the components are inserted and soldered by a technical person in multiple cycles.
 In wave soldering, PCB is passed through a conveyor belt?

 Final Inspection and function testing